maxvassal/jekyll-base/_posts/2017-07-04-First-lesson-on-The-Odin-Project.markdown

 Web dev 101 at [The Odin Project](https://www.theodinproject.com/courses/web-development-101)

 Going through the fondamentals of TOP and more globaly the Web.
-Dev Mozilla Network has some quiet useful content => https://developer.mozilla.org/en-US/docs/Learn/Common_questions
+Dev Mozilla Network has some quiet useful content => [Dev Mozilla Network](https://developer.mozilla.org/en-US/docs/Learn/Common_questions)

 TL:DR